Case Study: Post-Migration Recovery & Stabilization

 Thousands of URLs marked noindex while simultaneously included in XML sitemaps - Broken migration mappings

-~4.9K legacy URLs returning 404s without redirect coverage, causing equity loss - Sitemap integrity breakdown
+~4.9K legacy URLs returning 404s without redirect coverage, resulting in link equity loss - Sitemap integrity breakdown

 170+ legacy and invalid sitemaps still referenced, including pre-launch files - Crawl budget waste